AdobeDocs/destination-sdk.en/help/oauth2-authentication.md

 ## Next steps {#next-steps}

 By reading this article, you now have an understanding of the OAuth 2 authentication patterns supported by Adobe Experience Platform and know how to configure your destination with OAuth 2 authentication support.
-Next, you can set up your OAuth 2-supported destination using the Destination SDK.
-Read [Use the Destination SDK to configure your destination](./configure-destination-instructions.md) for next steps.
+Next, you can set up your OAuth 2-supported destination using Destination SDK.
+Read [Use Destination SDK to configure your destination](./configure-destination-instructions.md) for next steps.